Steps

 Basic use

-1. Patch two stereo sources (or poly sources) into the inputs.
+1. Patch two stereo sources into IN A and IN B.

-3. Use GAIN to match levels or boost quiet signals.
+3. Use GAIN to match levels or boost quiet CV signals up to 5x.

-4. Use SATURATION to add soft clipping and density.
+4. Use SATURATION to add soft-clip harmonic density.

 Patching suggestions

-• Stereo crossfade: Fade between two textures without clicks.
+Stereo crossfade: Fade between two textures or sound sources without clicks or pops.

-• Utility booster: Use 5× gain to lift low-level modulation into full-range CV.
+CV booster: Use 5x gain to lift low-level modulation or attenuated CV into full-range signals.

 Weave